Water Damage vs Flood Damage: What’s the Difference?

 - Water damage is usually caused by plumbing, such as a backup from a toilet, a flooded air-conditioning unit, or an overflowed washing machine.

 - Flood damage is usually caused by water originating from a natural disaster, hurricane, or heavy rain event.
 This can include flash-flooding, sump pump failure, or prolonged roof leaks.

 What Causes Water Damage?

-Water damage doesn’t always occur because of plumbing problems within the home.
-Water damage often occurs as a result of events in nature.
-Heavy rains can cause water damage without causing flood damage.
-If the roof of the home is damaged and rainwater gets into the house, it is typically considered water damage, not flood damage.
-This is something that confuses a lot of people and it’s easy to understand why.
-The key difference is the event which caused the damage, in this case, a storm.
-Unless that storm resulted in a flood, the damage to the home is then considered water damage.
+Heavy rains may cause water damage without causing flood damage.
+If your home’s roof is damaged during a storm and rainwater leaks into the house, it is usually considered water, not flood damage.
+The key difference is the event that caused the damage, in this case, a storm.

 What Causes Flood Damage?